 SWOT Analysis

-This SWOT analysis provides a strategic overview of Shopify Inc. (SHOP) by identifying its strengths, weaknesses, opportunities, and threats.
+The SWOT analysis provides a strategic overview of Shopify Inc.’s strengths, weaknesses, opportunities, and threats to guide investment considerations.

 Strengths